Residential Rehabilitation

 The last piece of data collected specifically about residential rehab was in 1995, where rehabs reported that between up to 80% of people successfully completed their residential treatment programme.
 Some of the highest performing rehabs reported up to 60% of their clients ‘successfully overcome their addiction’

-Ultimately, regardless of the location of the rehab, the accommodation, the facilities and to a certain extent the type of treatment programme, like anything, the success of rehab is mainly down to the person receiving the treatment.
+Ultimately the success of rehab is mainly down to the person receiving the treatment.
 If you are motivated to stop and really want recovery, you will make it work.
 If you don’t engage, you don’t ask questions, you’re not honest with the staff – it’s not going to work.
 You get out, what you put in.

 Most rehab centres will run a structured programme of group treatment activities which patients are encouraged to attend each day.
 Group therapy is an effective tool in the treatment of addiction, as it allows people to share their emotions with others who are going through similar pain and suffering.
 Many people in addiction feel like they are alone, and different to ‘normal’ people, but when in a group setting, you soon realise that you are not alone, other people have been through similar life experiences as you have.
 By being in a group setting, clients can also motivate, encourage and importantly, challenge each other through the process.